Dear BVSD Parents, Guardians and Staff,

 Q: What should I do if I want to understand my immigration rights?

 A: Only immigration attorneys can provide you with accurate advice about immigration status and how you can pursue any legal rights you might have.
 For your own protection, please do not seek the advice of notarios or others who are not licensed immigration attorneys.
-Here is a list (
+Here is a list (English, Spanish) of low-cost or free legal resources.
+You can seek an immigration attorney from the American Immigration Lawyers Association (English, Spanish).

 If you have a question that is not answered here, please reach out to communications@bvsd.org.
 We will work to provide an answer and will continue to update this document with answers to your questions.